-This Meatloaf Recipe from The Pioneer Woman is the best you’ll ever try!
-The the loaf itself is easy to make, and the bacon-wrapped exterior packs in so much flavor!
-It’s brushed with a simple homemade sauce before being baked to perfection.
-Leftovers freeze perfectly well for future meals!
+This Meatloaf Recipe from The Pioneer Woman is so easy to make!
+It’s brushed with a simple homemade sauce and freezes well for future meals!

 I hope my kitchen smells like bacon forever. 💗

-70% lean is a good choice when selecting ground beef for meatloaf.
+- 80% lean ground beef is a good choice when selecting ground beef for meatloaf.
+Leaner meats tend to dry out.

 Can You Over-Mix Ground Beef?